neatnik/omg.lol/info/Billing/renewals.md

 ---
 Description: Everything you ever wanted to know about renewing your omg.lol address but were too busy forgetting to renew your omg.lol to ask
-Last Updated: 2022-10-31 4:28 PM EDT
+Last Updated: 2023-01-19 3:22 PM EST
-See Also: billing
+See Also: billing, expiration
 ---

-# Renewals & Expiration
+# Renewals

 Renewing your omg.lol address is easy!
 You can add time to your address whenever you’d like.
 You’ll see the option to add time via your [addresses](/addresses) page (click on the @name you want to extend, then select add time from the purple strip).
 You can renew for as long as you’d like, up to ten years at a time (but there’s nothing stopping you from adding ten years and then adding more time after that, if you’re determined to go in it for the long haul).